sailfishos-mirror/wayland-protocols/README.md

   the interfaces to 1.
 - Remove all of the `since` attributes.

-## Backward incompatible protocol changes for testing protocols
+## Backward incompatible protocol changes for staging protocols

-While not preferred, a protocol may at any stage, especially during the testing phase, when it is located in the `staging/` directory, see backward incompatible changes.
+While not preferred, a protocol may at any stage, especially during the staging phase, when it is located in the `staging/` directory, see backward incompatible changes.

 Assuming a backward incompatible change is needed, the procedure for how to